livghit/windi-cli/README.md

 # windi
 FULL WRERITE USING GO

-# Windi CLI - Windi CLI is my custom CLI to get Tailwindcss into my projects with only one command
+# Windi CLI - is my custom CLI to get Tailwindcss into my projects with only one command
 - This will use tailwindcss command but with very easy to use syntax ex:

 Usecase examples